 And, they were well distributed; there is some rolls of this film in just about every desk drawer in Sweden.
 Every once in a while it shows up in the online auction sites, like Tradera, where just last week I picked up three rolls.

 Of course, given todays date of 2017, it’s expired.
 But, really not that old.
 These three rolls expire in 2007 (a 24 exposure roll) and 2009 (two rolls of 36 exposure).
 And you can clearly see the batch numbers NB5301 (expiration 10/2007), NE7144 (expiration 01/2009) and NE7676 (expiration 03/2009).

-I used this film quite a bit during the 1990’s in Sweden.
-I dug up some of my old developed film to check on what were the identifying markings.
+I dug up some of my old developed film from the 1990’s to check on what were the identifying markings on the film stock.

-The image above is the back of some exposed film stock with the ExtraFilm on a handling strip / carrier that was mounted on the stips that wer cut into lengths of four frames.
+The image above is the back of some developed film stock with the ExtraFilm logo on a handling strip / carrier that was mounted on the stips that were cut into lengths of four frames.
 The image below is the front.
 What is interesting is the repeating green squares.

 However, I don’t believe that this film stock is ExtraFilm, because it is too similar to the FotoLabo Club film stock with its green squares, albiet a different pattern.